hrugani/myhtml2pdf/README.md

    On windows machines, the better approach is to have all binary files and its respective DLLs present into the same directory.
    *Simply puts all of them into the same directory and you will be ready to go.

    There are 3 programs:
    1) mypdfservices:
-      This is the binary genereted by this project in golang. this binary doesn't have any DLLs and it can be generated using the following command line when we are positionaed in the cmd/webapi of the project:
+      This is the binary genereted by this project in golang. it can be generated executing /scripts/update-win-dist.sh
+       The main command line into this script is:
       *GOOS=windows go build -o mypdfservices.exe main.go*
+      This is the only binary file that shoud be executed to make all services up and running.
+      This executable file receives an optional parameter used to change the default IP Port.
+      When this program is executed without any parameter, by default, the server will respond on 8080 port.

    2) pdftk (and its DLL: libiconv2.dll)
       this binaries files can be found in the cmd/webapi folder
       of this project.
+      This program is executed inside mypdfservices.
+      Only the presence of it into de instalation directory is necessary

    3) wkhtmltopdf.exe (and its DDL: wkhtmltox.dll)
       this binaries files also can be found in the cmd/webapi folder
       of this project.
+      This program is called inside mypdfservices.
+      Only the presence of it into de instalation directory is necessary

-   To make the service active simply execute the mypdfservices binary By Default program will listening at IP port 8080 for HTTP requests.
+   To make the service active, simply execute the mypdfservices file.
-   Case you need to use another IP port, you can pass the desired port number as the fist parameter
+   By default, this program will be listening at IP port 8080 (HTTP Post requests) Whether you want to use another IP port, you can pass the desired port number as the first parameter
+   ex: mypdfservices 9134
+   This command line will change the default port 8080 to 9134

    ## Deploying in linux server

    the pdftk must be installed in the linux systems, using the package manager For Debien and Ubuntu linux flavors you can run the followinf commands:
    *sudo apt-get uddate*
-   *sudo apt-get install pdftk*
+   *sudo apt-get -y install pdftk*

    For html2pdf it is better get the binary file that can be found in cmd/webapi folder